Jaclo Faucets Review & Rating Updated: May 24, 2025

 Jaclo can design and prototype faucets and will design a custom faucet just for you if you happen to own a mega-mansion, hotel, resort, or casino that needs several dozen to several hundred custom faucets.

-Jaclo designs are appealing but fairly conservative.
+Jaclo's designs are stylish and appealing but fairly conservative.
 They introduce no design innovations.
 Most are variations on already-proven faucet designs, many of which have been around for decades.

 One example is the CUBIX® single-handled faucet.
 Based on a design from the 1970s, it is very similar to faucets available from a great many other faucet companies.